alaasalmo/spark-kubernetes/README.md

 >spark.local.dir /spark-temp
 >Note: the location in $SPARK-HOME/conf

 Note: It is not recommended to use distributed storage (PVC) for temporary files.
 Spark generates a large number of temporary files during execution, which can overload the distributed storage system and impact overall performance.
-Instead, temporary storage should be assigned to fast local disks.
+Instead, temporarily storage should be assigned to local disks.

 #### 6. Implementation steps